 BMSC recertification policy includes the rationale for the recertification time interval.
-The one year (annual) interval was determined by BMSC's Board of Directors to be appropriate for a home health and hospice compliance specialist because the regulatory guidelines are updated at least yearly.
-Because the major reference tools for a home health compliance specialist are subject to change every year, a compliance specialist's competency should be evaluated in accordance with the dynamic nature of the official guidance.
+The one year (annual) interval was determined by BMSC's Board of Directors to be appropriate for a home health and hospice clinical OASIS specialist because the regulatory guidelines are updated yearly, every October 1st.
+Because the major reference tools for a home health OASIS clinical specialist are subject to change every year, an OASIS specialist's competency should be evaluated every year in accordance with the dynamic nature of the official guidance.